 - Pick Your Project: Projects can include work that is already being done as graduate research, or new ideas.
 Key areas of interest include, but are not limited to, climate change, energy efficiency and conservation, human health and environment, product safety, circular economy, breakthrough innovations, sustainable chemistry, and chemical technology.

 - Apply: Initial applications are due in October of each year.
 The 2017 deadline was October 24.
 Applications will open again in Fall 2018 The complete application can be found here.
-Applicants are encouraged to discuss their projects with Fred Rose (email@example.com) before submission.
+Applicants are encouraged to discuss their projects with Fred Rose (firstname.lastname@example.org) before submission.

 - Deliver Your Presentation: Finalists will also create a short presentation and present it to a panel of judges December 6, 2017, see here for 2016 winners.

 Dow SISCA competitor details